 His first three novels, The Amber Room, The Romanov Prophecy, and The Third Secret are stand-alone stories, as is The Columbus Affair, and The Omega Factor.
-The Cotton Malone series begins with The Templar Legacy and continues with The Alexandria Link, The Venetian Betrayal, The Charlemagne Pursuit, The Paris Vendetta, The Emperor’s Tomb, The Jefferson Key, The King’s Deception, The Lincoln Myth, The Patriot Threat, The 14th Colony, The Lost Order, The Bishop’s Pawn, The Malta Exchange, The Warsaw Protocol, The Kaiser’s Web, and The Last Kingdom.
+The Cotton Malone series begins with The Templar Legacy and continues with The Alexandria Link, The Venetian Betrayal, The Charlemagne Pursuit, The Paris Vendetta, The Emperor’s Tomb, The Jefferson Key, The King’s Deception, The Lincoln Myth, The Patriot Threat, The 14th Colony, The Lost Order, The Bishop’s Pawn, The Malta Exchange, The Warsaw Protocol, The Kaiser’s Web, The Last Kingdom, and The Atlas Maneuver.
 Though that is the stated order of the series, and if read in that order there will be things familiar, the stories are constructed so that a reader can start the series at the end, the beginning, or anywhere in between and not be disappointed.
 Steve also has four e-book original stories, The Balkan Escape, The Devil’s Gold, The Admiral’s Mark, and The Tudor Plot.
-He also contributed material to the highly successful anthologies Thriller, First Thrills, FaceOff, and MatchUp.
 He has collaborated with M.J.
 Rose for the Cassiopeia Vitt novellas, The Museum of Mysteries, The Lake of Learning, The House of Long Ago, and The End of Forever.
-And he is currently working with Grant Blackwood to finish the first of three Luke Daniels’ adventures, The 9th Man, coming June 27, 2023.
+Steve has also co-written two novels with Grant Blackwood, Red Star Falling, and The 9th Man, both Luke Daniels Adventures.
+He also contributed material to the highly successful anthologies Thriller, First Thrills, FaceOff, and MatchUp.

 The website itself is excellent, but we also offer a newsletter that is sent out periodically that contains the latest and greatest news.
 Click here to sign up.